mrjones2014/BlazorCMS/README.md

 }
 ```

-Let's build some components that we'll use to customize the nav bar.
-Let's start with a loading indicator, using [SpinKit](https://tobiasahlin.com/spinkit/).
+Let's build some components that we'll use to customize the nav bar, starting with a loading indicator, using [SpinKit](https://tobiasahlin.com/spinkit/).
 Choose your favorite variation and copy the markup and css into your project.

 `Loading.razor`